This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may have a home health care nurse help you between your visits.
 You may need to return to have your stitches removed.
 Write down your questions so you remember to ask them during your visits.

 - Slowly increase your activity level.
-Rest when needed, but try to exercise 2 to 3 times each day or as directed by your primary healthcare provider.
-Do not put weight on your residual limb until caregivers tell you it is okay.
+Rest when needed, but try to exercise 2 to 3 times each day or as directed by your healthcare provider.
+Do not put weight on your residual limb until healthcare providers tell you it is okay.
 Many companies supply sports equipment for people with amputations.
-Talk to caregivers if you are interested in getting a prosthesis so you can stay active in sports.
+Talk to healthcare providers if you are interested in getting a prosthesis so you can stay active in sports.

 - Change your position often to remove fluids from your lungs and lower your risk of pneumonia.
 This also decreases the risk of pressure sores, and keeps your muscles and tendons from tightening.